 For pets that are affected by loud noises, they may display their anxiety in a number of ways, including shaking or hiding, vocalisation, ears pinned back, reduced appetite and some pets can become aggressive.

-If your pet becomes stressed, they could display this in a number of ways, such as, vocalisation, shaking, aggression, reduced appetite and ears pinned back.
-There are, however, many positive things that can be done to help keep your pets calm.
+There are, however, many positive things that can be done to help keep your pet calm.

-This can be an enclosed ‘safe place’ for your pet to hide.
-Cover the top and all sides of a crate, table or cupboard near the centre of the home, or where they have previously hidden.
-Make it comfortable.
-You can even add a jumper or t-shirt of yours that will smell familiar to them.
+Give your pet somewhere safe to go and hide should they become anxious from the loud bangs.
+This can be an enclosed crate, table or cupboard near the centre of the home, or where they have previously hidden.
+You could cover the sides and top to make it comfortable and even some clothing of yours that will smell familiar to them.
 Let them come and go as they please.